apache/nifi-minifi-cpp/README.md

                     Host Name: localhost

 ### Running
-After completing a [build](#building), the application can be run by issuing:
+After completing a [build](#building), the application can be run by issuing the following from :

     $ ./bin/minifi.sh start

-By default, this will make use of a flow.yml located in the conf directory.
+By default, this will make use of a config.yml located in the conf directory.
 This configuration file location can be altered by adjusting the property `nifi.flow.configuration.file` in minifi.properties located in the conf directory.

 ### Stopping